 - Company Agreement. - Texas.
-Most of the provisions relating to the organization and management of a Texas LLC and the terms governing its securities are to be contained in the LLC's company agreement ("Company Agreement"), which will typically contain provisions similar to those in limited partnership agreements and corporate bylaws. - Under the TBOC, the Company Agreement controls the majority of LLC governance matters and generally trumps the default TBOC provisions relating to LLCs, but TBOC §101.054 provides certain provisions of the TBOC may not be waived or modified by Company Agreement. - For example, the TBOC provides that the Company Agreement or certificate of formation may only be amended by unanimous member consent, but if either document provides otherwise (such as for amendment by Manager consent), then it may be amended pursuant to its own terms.
+Most of the provisions relating to the organization and management of a Texas LLC and the terms governing its securities are to be contained in the LLC's company agreement ("Company Agreement"), which will typically contain provisions similar to those in limited partnership agreements and corporate bylaws. - Under the TBOC, the Company Agreement may be written or oral (subject to the statute of frauds) and controls the majority of LLC governance matters and generally trumps the default TBOC provisions relating to LLCs, but TBOC §101.054 provides certain provisions of the TBOC may not be waived or modified by Company Agreement. - For example, the TBOC provides that the Company Agreement or certificate of formation may only be amended by unanimous member consent, but if either document provides otherwise (such as for amendment by Manager consent), then it may be amended pursuant to its own terms.